hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 QUESTION FOR US: As with AXFR not sure if we should dump all this section in a placeholder draft on padding or we could get a basic version ironed out to include here?

-The goal of padding AXFR responses would be to obfuscate the incremental changes to the zone between SOA updates to minimise information leakage about zone update activity and growth.
+The goal of padding AXFR responses would be to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.
 Both the size and timing of the IXFRs could reveal information.

-Note that the re-use of TLS connections for transfers of multiple different zones would complicate any attempt to analyse the traffic size and timing to extract information.
+Note that the re-use of TLS connections for transfers of multiple different zones would complicate any attempt to analyze the traffic size and timing to extract information.

 IXFR responses can vary in size greatly from the order of 100 bytes for one or